 Although the graphics of older PlayStation games are incredibly outdated when compared to the titles of today and although many of the original PS1 games have been remastered, there’s a charm in the original PS1 games that isn’t present in the remakes.
 There are also plenty of classic PS1 games that haven’t been remade for modern-day consoles, only available on the PS1 console or on the PS2.

-Unfortunately, finding working PS1 and PS2 consoles to play these classic titles is a little hard, unless you’re willing to spend a lot.
+Unfortunately, modern-day PlayStation consoles aren’t completely backwards compatible with past titles and finding working PS1 and PS2 consoles to play these classic games is a little hard, unless you’re willing to spend a lot.
 Even if you do find working older consoles, you’re going to have a hard time trying to find compatible televisions and making them these consoles and games work on modern-day screens.

 PS1 emulation on a mac does away with all of that as you’ll easily be able to play classic PS1 games with next to no issues.
 Many emulators will also allow you to slightly upgrade the visuals too for a better experience, meaning that playing PS1 games via emulators on a mac is significantly better.